Denzil77777/TDPECV/README.md

  ## Your  Curriculum Vitae

 If you have your document (CV) in a .PDF you can use Adobe to convert to HTML using "Export PDF Tool.
 You can have a free trial with Adobe.
-Howvr the downside is you have to use your credit card,  in a view to obtaion that free 7 days.
+However, the downside is you have to use your credit card, in a view to obtain that free 7 days.

-In order to help you, I searched for options and found; https://app.gonitro.com/ They offer you a 14 day trial.
+In order to help you, I searched for options and found; https://app.gonitro.com/ They offer you a 14-day trial.

 ## The Method I used.